unboxedtechnology/angularjs-styleguide/README.md

 ### Keep Controllers Focused

   - Define a controller for a view, and try not to reuse the controller for other views.
 Instead, move reusable logic to factories and keep the controller simple and focused on its view.

     *Why?*: Reusing controllers with several views is brittle and good end to end (e2e) test coverage is required to ensure stability across large applications.

 ### Assigning Controllers

   - When a controller must be paired with a view and either component may be re-used by other controllers or views, define controllers along with their routes.

-    Note: If a View is loaded via another means besides a route, then use the `ng-controller="Avengers as vm"` syntax.
+    Note: If a View is loaded via another means besides a route, then use the `ng-controller="Avengers as avengersVM"` syntax.

     *Why?*: Pairing the controller in the route allows different routes to invoke different pairs of controllers and views.
 When controllers are assigned in the view using [`ng-controller`](https://docs.angularjs.org/api/ng/directive/ngController), that view is always associated with the same controller.